 Five benefits have been observed in canines that were exposed to the Bio Sensor stimulation exercises.
 The benefits noted were:

-In tests of learning, stimulated Jack Russell terrier pups were found to be more active and were more exploratory than their non-stimulated litter mates over which they were dominant in competitive situations.
+In tests of learning, stimulated Jack Russell Terrier pups were found to be more active and were more exploratory than their non-stimulated littermates, becoming dominant of them in competitive situations.

-Breeders can now take advantage of the information available to improve and enhance performance.
+Pet owners can now take advantage of this information available to improve and enhance performance.
 Generally, genetics account for about 35% of the performance, but the remaining 65% (management, training, nutrition) can make the difference.
-In the management category, it has been shown that breeders should be guided by the rule that it is generally considered prudent to guard against under and over stimulation.
-Short of ignoring pups during their first two months of life, a conservative approach would be to expose them to children, people, toys and other animals on a regular basis.
-Handling and touching all parts of their anatomy is also a necessary part of their learning which can be started as early as the third day of life.
+In the management category, it has been shown that pet owners should be guided by the rule that it is generally considered prudent to guard against under and over-stimulation.
+Short of ignoring pups during their first two months of life, a conservative approach would be to expose them to children, people, toys, and other animals on a regular basis.
+Handling and touching all parts of their anatomy is also a necessary part of their learning, which can be started as early as the third day of life.
 Pups that are handled early and on a regular basis generally do not become hand-shy as adults.

-We introduce small amounts of stress in scheduled intervals to produce a well adjusted puppy that can handle flights or anything the world outside might hold.
-This type of early socialization has proven to stimulate a longer life span, ability to better problem solve, resistance to disease, and all around improve natural abilities and processing as adults.
+We introduce small amounts of stress in scheduled intervals to produce a well-adjusted puppy that can handle flights or anything the outside world might hold.
+This type of early socialization has proven to stimulate a longer lifespan, ability to better problem solve, resistance to disease, and to all-around improve natural abilities and processing as adults.
 I have noticed and can tell you that these pups are smarter and don't get anxious.
 Anxiety is one of the problems people should be concerned about.
-I love this method.
+I personally love this method.